ryanpcmcquen/cheval/README.md

 ##### What about other browsers?

-Everywhere else (meaning iOS), it will select the text, and in iOS 9+ that will cause the 'Copy' dialog to pop up (the library detects iDevices and will say `Now click 'Copy'` instead of `Copied!` on iOS).
+Everywhere else (meaning iOS), it will select the text.
+The library detects iDevices and will say either `Now tap 'Copy'` (iPhone) or `Now tap the text, then 'Copy'` (iPad), to account for the strange behavioral differences of these devices.

 On desktop Safari (any version), the button will change to `Press Command + C to copy`.

+On failure the button will say `Please copy manually`.